Yiwen-Evin/Coding-Goodies/RAndMatlabAreTalking.md

 About the .R file:
 - At the beginning of the R function, need to add libarary `R.matlab'.
 - Source other .R files.
-In the example, I sourced 1.`variable.R' which defines the value of the variables will be used.
+In the example, I sourced
+  1. `variable.R' which defines the value of the variables will be used.
 It can be easily modified by the users.
   2. `simulationFun.R' which is the main function doing simulation.
 - At the end of the .R file, everything wanted should be saved into a .mat